vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 From Nothing to a Unprivileged Shell
 ====================================

-At this point, you would have an idea about the different services and service version running on the system. (aka figure out what webservices such as cms or software's are running on the vulnerable machine)
+At this point, we would have an idea about the different services and service version running on the system. (aka figure out what webservices such as cms or software's are running on the vulnerable machine)

 searchsploit
 ------------